dat-ecosystem-archive/docs/docs/terms.md

 ### Hyper- (modules)

 Modules that are use hyperdrive archives or hypercore feeds in a cross-compatible way, for example [hyperdiscovery](https://github.com/karissa/hyperdiscovery) or [hyperhealth](https://github.com/karissa/hyperhealth).

-If a module is only compatible with one one of hyperdrive or hypercore, they should be prefixed with that name, e.g. [hyperdrive-import-files](https://github.com/juliangruber/hyperdrive-import-files).